Go

 belied a mood he did not feel this morning but one he must somehow convey to

 his students, who needed all the inspiration they could get.
-After the students begin their
+After the students begin their expeditions,

-He must, as the leader of the students and technicians, be up to the
+of the students and technicians, be up to the task.

 “Oh,